Tesla Is Planning to Roll Out Its Own Ride-Sharing Service with Self-Driving Cars Next Year

 If you're really interested, a four-hour livestream of the Tesla conference, in which Musk discusses the ride-sharing service, is available to watch here.

 Tesla is aiming to put one million self-driving 'robotaxis' on US roads by mid-next year, depending on regulatory approvals.
-In New Zealand, the Transport Agency has an approved testing process and supports anyone wanting to undertake testing in New Zealand.
+In Australia, regulations for commercial autonomous vehicles are set to be in place by next year.